adnanbandey/adnanbandey/README.md

 - 👯 I’m looking to collaborate on interesting projects
 - 📫 How to reach me: https://in.linkedin.com/in/adnan-bandey-180363128
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love to be with a football whenever I'm not in front on my laptop :)
+- ⚡ Fun fact: I love to play football whenever I'm not in front on my laptop working/learning :)